Have you ever left a website because it was difficult to use?

 It can also happen when we don’t make intentional efforts to ensure our website is usable and accessible to large swaths of people.

-That’s my inspiration for writing this guide.
-I want to show you the best practices you need to follow in 2022 to make your site user friendly.
+That’s our inspiration for writing this guide.
+We want to show you the best practices you need to follow to make your site user friendly.
 Follow along and make sure these principles are applied to your website.

 How to Make Sure Your Website Is User-Friendly